 True Christian Joy

-How can we know God?
-This is one of the most important question any of us will ever ask.
-There are many answers, some say that we must look to ourselves, or others say that human reason will reveal God to us.
-But in this sermon from John 4:13-14, Dr. Martyn Lloyd-Jones argues that these are all wrong.
+How can one know God?
+This is one of the most important questions to ask.
+Some say that people must look to themselves and others say that human reason will reveal God.
+But in this sermon from John 4:13–14 titled “True Christian Joy,” Dr. Martyn Lloyd-Jones argues that these are wrong.
 The only sure way to know God is through revelation.
 God through His Holy Spirit not only reveals His words to His apostles and prophets, but He inspires their very writings of this revelation.
-This has immense significance for all Christians because by this we have assurance of who God is and what He has done for us.
-We are not left without a word from God.
-By looking to God’s Word, we can know that we have been forgiven and made children of God.
-This insures that we can have true joy that come from knowing Christ.
-All false religions tell us to look to ourselves for happiness and peace, but it is only Christianity that shows us that peace comes from outside of ourselves.
-This should encourage all those suffering from depression and sorrow because it tells us that God is the true source of peace and not ourselves; we must simply look to God.
+This has immense significance for all Christians because by this they have assurance of who God is and what He has done.
+They are not left without a word from God.
+By looking to God’s word, one can know that they have been forgiven and made children of God.
+This ensures the true joy that comes from knowing Christ.
+All false religions tell to look to the self for happiness and peace, but it is only Christianity that shows that peace comes from outside the self.
+This should encourage all those suffering from depression and sorrow because it tells that God is the true source of peace and not the self; one must simply look to God.

 About Dr. Martyn Lloyd-Jones